What Causes Pinholes in Pottery Glaze and How To Prevent Them

 The Glaze Wasn’t Applied Properly

 One of the most important features of the Glaze you use is that it should be suitable for the glazing process.
-For example, if you use a fast-fire glazing process, you need to use the glaze composition that fits this process.
+For example, if you use a fast-fire glazing process, you need to use a glaze composition that fits it.
 You need to add materials that produce a later melt.

 Otherwise, fast-firing using materials not specifically formulated for this process will lead to pinholes and other imperfections.